wenfanwu/get_hycom_online/README.md

 # get_hycom_online
-A MATLAB function to download hycom data easily
+A MATLAB function to download hycom data easily (1992-10-02 to present)

 ## Example-1: Download HYCOM data at a particular moment